 Steaming is the healthiest way to cook potatoes.
 When steaming, potatoes don’t absorb water like they do when boiled, so you’ll end up with a fuller, richer flavor.
 Steaming is one of the best cooking methods for preserving nutrients, including water-soluble vitamins, which are sensitive to heat and water

 Boiling potatoes causes water-soluble nutrients, such as vitamin C and potassium, to leach out.
 This results in slightly less nutritious potatoes.
 The longer you boil, the more nutrients are lost.
 Boiling potatoes in their skin helps to retain some of the water-soluble nutrients.

 Broiling potatoes is a quicker cooking method than baking and less fat is introduced during the broiling, versus frying the potatoes.
 Traditionally, broiled potatoes should be broiled on the high broiler setting, 4 inches under the broiler for four minutes.

 Perhaps the simplest way to prepare potatoes, baking requires only scrubbing the skin clean, pricking the skin with a fork to allow steam to escape, and baking the potatoes for about an hour at 425°F. Baked potatoes retain more of the nutrients when compared with boiling or frying.
 They also offer more fiber, particularly if you eat the skin.

 Roasting is similar to baking — some use the terms interchangeably.
-Typically, baked potatoes are cooked whole, whereas roasted potatoes are frequently chopped and tossed with oil and seasonings.
+Typically, baked potatoes are cooked whole, whereas roasted potatoes are frequently chopped and tossed with very small amounts of oil and plenty of seasonings.
 Both are nutritious ways to prepare potatoes.

 Microwaving potatoes is one of the most nutritious and fastest ways to prepare potatoes.
 Microwaving potatoes preserves many of the nutrients lost through other cooking methods